anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The things that one most wants to do are the things that are probably most worth doing.
+Quote: I am always ready to learn although I do not always like being taught.

-By: Winifred Holtby
+By: Winston Churchill